ali-yaghmoor/ali-yaghmoor/README.md

 ---

-3 years running on-prem infrastructure — Cisco networks, Windows Server, Linux, Active Directory, VPNs.
-Now applying that foundation to AWS.
+3 years running on-prem infrastructure — Cisco networks, Windows Server, Linux, Active Directory, VPNs Thtough my current role and labbing.
+Now applying that foundation to AWS and MS AZURE.

 The networking background helps more than most people expect.
 When I configure a VPC I already understand what the subnets, routing tables, and security groups are doing at the packet level — it's not abstract.